 There is no denying the fact that any business can never be successful by forcing it to be transferred to another group by means of guns and goons.
 If the ULFA leadership indeed turns out to doing only a wrong thing and destroying further prospects for the people of Assam, there is no reason why they should not be punished or questioned.

-But analyzing the current fire created by Assamese Media, we find that the reason why all Assamese Newspapers and TV channels are so much against ULFA indulging in business is not because they are concerned about the people.
-This is only because the ULFA leadership decision to indulge in business threatens to create extremely tough competition for the owners and big names of Assamese Media, most of them non Assamese, who were running monopoly and dictatorship in several businesses.
+But analyzing the current fire created by Assamese Media, we find that the reason why all Assamese Newspapers and TV channels are so much against ULFA indulging in business is not that they are concerned about the people.
+This is only because the ULFA leadership decision to indulge in business threatens to create extremely tough competition for the owners and big names of Assamese Media, most of them non-Assamese, who were running monopoly and dictatorship in several businesses.

-To start with, the maximum noise against ULFA doing business has come from the news papers Assamiya Khabor and Asomiya Pratidin.
-The owner of Assamiya Khabor is one other Shailendra Dutta Konwar, a coal mafia himself and currently in police custody for attacking a former business partner with AK 47 bullets.
-Konwar, a SULFA, was the same guy who was accused of being involved in the conspiracy that killed the immensely popular Deputy C-in-C of ULFA, Heerak Jyoti Mahanta.
-Konwar had surrendered almost immediately after Heerak Jyoti Mahanta’s death and with then Chief Minister Hiteshwar Saikia’s help; he has been rising in different business including running syndicate of coal business as a mafia.
-Since the Mrinal Hazarika and Jiten Dutta faction of pro-talk ULFA leaders have started working in coal business of Guwahati themselves and threatens to control the mafia raj currently in place, Shailendra Dutta Konwar faces great pressure in his future income and so is using all his power of media to create public opinion against ULFA’s business though his newspaper Assamiya Khabor.
+To start with, the maximum noise against ULFA doing business has come from the newspapers Assamiya Khabor and Asomiya Pratidin.
+The owner of Assamiya Khabar is one other Shailendra Dutta Konwar, a businessman in the coal business and currently in police custody for attacking a former business partner with AK 47 bullets.
+Konwar, a SULFA leader, was the same guy who was accused of being involved in the conspiracy that killed the immensely popular Deputy C-in-C of ULFA, Heerak Jyoti Mahanta.
+Konwar had surrendered almost immediately after Heerak Jyoti Mahanta’s death and with then Chief Minister Hiteshwar Saikia’s help; he has been rising in the different business including a running syndicate of the coal business.
+Since the Mrinal Hazarika and Jiten Dutta faction of pro-talk ULFA leaders have started working in the coal business of Guwahati themselves and threatens to control the mafia raj currently in place, Shailendra Dutta Konwar faces great pressure in his future income and so is using all his power of media to create public opinion against ULFA’s business through his newspaper Assamiya Khabor.

-The most circulated Assamese daily Asamiya Pratidin on the other hand is run by one of the biggest thug and cunning mafia contractor Assam has ever seen, Jayanta Baruah.
-From blackmailing for money (by threatening to spoil reputation through his newspaper), he has got a bad name everywhere.
-The only reason why Asomiya Pratidin still runs as a highest circulated paper is because Jayanta Baruah used the name and emotion of late Journalist Parag Kumar Das and later Ajit Bhuyan, one of the few good journalist that Assam has given birth.
-Baruah had declared to keep Parag Kumar Das’ pen, chair, etc which he worked with in Asomiya Pratidin after the death of Parag Kumar Das.
-However Jayanta Baruah hardly remembers the promise now.
-Pratidin continued to maintain the top position which Parag Kumar Das had brought it to with truth and dignity by using emotion of Assamese nationalism and their pro-ULFA stands.
+The most circulated Assamese daily Asamiya Pratidin, on the other hand, is run by one of the biggest contractors Assam has ever seen, Jayanta Baruah.
+The only reason why Asomiya Pratidin still runs as a highest circulated paper is that Jayanta Baruah used the name and emotion of late Journalist Parag Kumar Das and later Ajit Bhuyan, one of the few good journalists that Assam has given birth.
+Baruah had declared to keep Parag Kumar Das’ pen, chair, etc which he worked within Asomiya Pratidin after the death of Parag Kumar Das.
+However, Jayanta Baruah hardly remembers the promise now.
+Pratidin continued to maintain the top position which Parag Kumar Das had brought it to with truth and dignity by using the emotion of Assamese nationalism and their pro-ULFA stands.
 But now that Jayanta Baruah’s game of blackmailing and his contract mafia faces a threatening in the form of the ULFA rebels declaring to control all business, he is left with no choice to stand up and create as much bad name as possible against the whole idea and he anyway has mastered this art over the years.

-Incidentally Asomiya Pratidin here is trying to showcase here that it is speaking for the unemployed and entrepreneurs of Assam, though the newspaper itself is running its web portal and internet edition from an agency outside of Assam, ignoring thousands of capable Assamese small firms who desperately needs support in business.
-Of course this is because of the manager of Pratidin, a non Assamese who calls such decisions.
+Incidentally, Asomiya Pratidin here is trying to showcase here that it is speaking for the unemployed and entrepreneurs of Assam, though the newspaper itself is running its web portal and internet edition from an agency outside of Assam, ignoring thousands of capable Assamese small firms who desperately need support in the business.
+Of course, this is because of the manager of Pratidin, a non-Assamese who calls such decisions.
 We do not need another example of these newspapers dual standards.

 Amongst the other eminent newspapers, Dainik Batori and Amar Asom are found voicing the same stand as Jayanta Baruah’s Asomiya Pratidin or Shailen Dutta Konwar’s Assamiya Khabor.
 The reason is the same.
-Ajir Dainik Batori’s owner is Anjan Dutta while amar Asom is owned by Ghisalal Agarwala, former business partner of infamous and crooked murderer and contractor Bhagya Kalita, who was incidentally the owner of Dainik Batori till Anjan Dutta took over it.
-They all face the same issue of business loss and loosing their power of Mafiaraj if ULFA leaders decide to control the coal syndicates and contracts which they were running monopoly.
+Ajir Dainik Batori’s owner is Anjan Dutta while Amar Asom is owned by Ghisalal Agarwala, a former business partner of an infamous and crooked murderer and contractor Bhagya Kalita, who was incidentally the owner of Dainik Batori till Anjan Dutta took over it.
+They all face the same issue of business loss and losing their power of Mafiaraj if ULFA leaders decide to control the coal syndicates and contracts which they were running a monopoly.

-The current scenario being exhibited by Assamese Newspapers is just as example of how treacherous and characterless our media of the state is.
-At one side, they speak about the need of ULFA coming back from the jungles and live a normal life, but when the day comes they makes fun of the same people for leaving their guns against the system!
-They talk about regionalism, need of developing entrepreneurship and promote Assamese emotions , but when the day comes they speak against the ones who try such things so that the owners of Assamese media are not troubled.
-Barring a few good names like Ajit Bhuyan and late Anil Mazumdar, almost everyone associated with Assamese media maintains dual standards, either for lust of money or due to hands being tied with situation controlled by the media mafia.
+The current scenario being exhibited by Assamese Newspapers is just an example of how treacherous and characterless our media of the state is.
+At one side, they speak about the need of ULFA coming back from the jungles and live a normal life, but when the day comes they make fun of the same people for leaving their guns against the system!
+They talk about regionalism, the need of developing entrepreneurship and promote Assamese emotions, but when the day comes they speak against the ones who try such things so that the owners of Assamese media are not troubled.
+Barring a few good names like Ajit Bhuyan and late Anil Mazumdar, almost everyone associated with Assamese media maintains dual standards, either for the lust of money or due to hands being tied with situation controlled by the media mafia.

-DISCLAIMER: Times of Assam is not responsible for any comment, nor liable to any part of the comments.
+DISCLAIMER: Times of Assam is not responsible for the Author’s view/opinion or any comment, nor liable to any part of the comments.